 - Tax reporting, subject to public disclosure upon request

-We are also obliged to respond to media inquiries as part of our legal obligation but we prefer to go beyond the legal requirements and disclose any information of potential public interest as well as any material information, regardless of the inquiries.
+We are also legally obliged to respond to media inquiries but we prefer to go beyond the legal requirements and disclose any information of potential public interest as well as any material information, regardless of the inquiries.

 Projects we implement in cooperation with international organizations are subject to relevant international governance and reporting frameworks compliance.
 An example is Environmental and Social Management Framework (ESMF) designed for the use by the staff of the Project Management Unit (PMU) and implementing agencies for the purposes of implementing the World Bank-financed Trade Promotion and Quality Infrastructure Project (TPQI).
 The ESMF outlines the main environmental and social principles, procedures, and guidelines for the implementation of TPQI Project financed by the World Bank’s proceeds to the Republic of Armenia (RA) by Loan Agreement.

-ANIF is also committed to producing a Sustainability Report for the year of 2022, since 2020 was the year of inception, with the bulk of our projects starting in 2021.
+ANIF is also committed to producing a Sustainability Report for the year of 2022, since the bulk of our projects started in 2021.

 Our expectation and requirement from our investees and partners is full compliance to legal requirements of disclosure and reporting.
 Where applicable, we expect our partners and investees to provide regular reporting of all activities and ensure timely and relevant disclosure of material information.
 As a further development starting from 2022, ANIF will be expecting from all investees and joint companies to produce Annual Sustainability Reports, not yet under GRI standards, but containing any relevant material information on ESG performance.